 - Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1

-- Availability of a formalin fixed paraffin embedded (FFPE) block of cancer tissue from the original surgery or biopsy or from a biopsy of recurrent disease
+- Availability of a formalin fixed paraffin embedded (FFPE) block of cancer tissue OR 15 unstained 5-micron slides from the original surgery or biopsy or from a biopsy of recurrent disease

 - Absolute neutrophil count > 1,500/mcL

 - Aspartate aminotransferase (AST) (serum glutamic-oxaloacetic transaminase [SGOT])/alanine Aminotransferase (ALT) (serum glutamate pyruvate transaminase [SGPT]) =< 2.5 x institutional upper limit of normal